limzy12/cyber_notes/thm_what_the_shell/what_the_shell.md

 # What the Shell?
 An introduction to sending and receiving (reverse/bind) shells when exploiting target machines.
+Solutions to practice box tasks available [here](./practice.md).

 * [What is a shell?](#what-is-a-shell)
 * [Tools](#tools)